 My writing has appeared or is forthcoming in The New York Times’ Modern Love column, Brevity, The Normal School, Michigan Quarterly Review, The Rumpus, War, Literature & the Arts, Fourteen Hills, and others.
 My work has also been featured in various anthologies, and shortlisted for Glimmer Train’s Short Story Award.
 I have an MFA from Columbia University, where I was nonfiction editor of Columbia Journal.

 I live in the middle of nowhere, Massachusetts, where I think about where I want to live next.
-I have a long-haired chihuahua named Agnes, rescued from the mean streets of Bakersfield, who mostly enjoys my company.
+I have a long-haired chihuahua named Agnes, rescued from the mean streets of Bakersfield.

 You can find some of my work at Medium under the name Michael McAllister, the same name scrawled on a birth certificate at a hospital in Stillwater, Oklahoma in 1971.
 On a distant branch of my family tree are the names Jimmy and Beulah Lee Turnipseed.

 I come from Turnipseeds.